 Spelling variations of this family name include: Telfer, Talfer, Telford, Telpher, Talifero, Tailyefer, Telfair and many more.

 Some of the Telford family moved to Ireland, but this topic is not covered in this excerpt.
-Another 91 words(6 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were:

 Telford Settlers in United States in the 18th Century

 - Mary Telford, who settled in Charles Town [Charleston], South Carolina in 1772

 - John Telford, who settled in Virginia in 1774